Lucas-Bussinger/CS50AI-Minesweeper/README.md

 and end up chosing a mine, losing the game )

-But if Information is provided, the decisions are all made based on this information, in this Minesweeper case, infering where are safe cells or dangerous celss
+But if Information is provided, the decisions are all made based on this information, in this Minesweeper case, infering where are safe cels or dangerous cels

 ## VIDEO: